kokoeverest/Automatic-time-lapse-creator/README.md

 > ### 🚨 Known issues
 > - Images are randomly saved into folders: [#5](https://github.com/kokoeverest/Automatic-time-lapse-creator/issues/5) "Cache doesn't work as expected"
+> - For other problems reported, please explore the issues page and check if your problem is already described there.

 ### 🛠️ Examples:
 ### A valid scenario for creating a TimeLapseCreator for webcams in Bulgaria: